List of Shameless (British TV series) characters: Yvonne Karib

 Yvonne Toni-Marie Karib (born 1 April 1965) was married to Kash Karib (Chris Bisson), with whom she has two children, Chesney (Qasim Akhtar) and Meena (Sarah Byrne).
 She owns and runs the local shop featured in the series, and previously employed Ian Gallagher (Gerard Kearns), her husband's gay lover.
 At first she was angry to discover Kash was gay, but later accepted it to keep her marriage together for her children's sake.
 She is a hard-nosed businesswoman who is not averse to breaking the law to make a bit of extra profit.

 Yvonne converted to Islam to marry Kash, and is far more devout than her now estranged husband.
 Although white, she always wears Asian dress and was originally never seen without a hijab, although she no longer wears one.

-It is implied that Yvonne came from a racist family, due to her refusal to go home to them after being made homeless in the last episode of series 4.
+It is revealed Yvonne was raised in a white supremacist family, and refused to move back home to them after being made homeless in the last episode of series 4, in fear of her own life and her children's, as well.
 During this episode, Yvonne moved into the house between the Gallaghers and the Maguires after arranging to rent it from Fiona Gallagher (Anne-Marie Duff) and Steve McBride (James McAvoy).
 Series 5 sees her begin a relationship with police officer Stan Waterman (Warren Donnelly).

 In Series 7, Yvonne has borrowed money off Paddy Maguire (Sean Gilder) due to massive debt and that the "banks wouldn't touch her".
 After Stan is assaulted, she accepts Joe Pritchard's (Ben Batt) offer to buy her out.
 She and Stan have now left Windsor Gardens.

 In Series 11, Yvonne returns to Chatsworth to run the shop, which is now owned by Chesney, whilst his girlfriend, Mary-Mae St. Rose (Adelle Leonce), is expecting a baby.
 In total, Yvonne appeared in 51 episodes.